 Despite the fact that you cannot fully escape high tuition costs, there are ways to alleviate some of the financial burden.
-The Federal Government currently offers four tax credits and deductions that can save you bundles of cash at tax time.
+The Federal Government currently offers four incentives – tax credits and deductions – that can save you bundles of cash at tax time.
+A tax credit is one that directly reduces the amount of tax you owe, while a deduction reduces the amount of income on which your tax is calculated.

 Tax Deductions & Credits for College Students